Ship noise can have negative impacts – on both humans and marine life.

 The World Dredging Association (WODA) has submitted technical guidance on underwater sound in relation to dredging activities to the London Convention and Protocol Scientific Groups, providing advice to decision-makers, stakeholders and scientists on how to manage impacts of underwater sound, primarily from dredging.

-- Download the IMO Guidelines on reducing underwater noise from commercial shipping.
+- Download the 2014 IMO Guidelines on reducing underwater noise from commercial shipping (these will be updated in 2023).

 - Submission on IMO's work on anthropogenic underwater noise to the 2018 nineteenth meeting of the United Nations Open-Ended Informal Consultative Process on Oceans and the Law of the Sea, on "Anthropogenic underwater noise" (18-22 June 2018).